 Download the free printable gift tags here.
 The coffee-related sentiments are perfect for these shortbread cookies or any coffee-related gift.

-The PDF download includes one page with the sentiments and one page of second layers.
+The PDF download includes one page with the sentiments and one page of the second layer.
 Print page one (the sentiments) on solid colored card stock and page two (decorative layer) on patterned card stock.

 These look delish.
 I make biscotti and dip the ends in chocolate.
 They freeze well with the chocolate on them.
 I will definitely try your recipe.
 Thanks for sharing.